chris-martin/chris-martin.org/in/posts/2020-02-in-the-computer/post.md

 ## Removing the lime from the coconut

-When an experienced inside-the-computer author begins in a programming languages that forces us to approach programs from the outside, we can expect the question: If "I have an `IO String`", then "how do I get to the `String`"?
+When an experienced inside-the-computer author begins in a programming language that forces us to approach programs from the outside, we can expect the question: If "I have an `IO String`", then "how do I get to the `String`"?

 While others have already addressed this question in detail, what I want to draw attention to here is that the misunderstanding originates from trying to apply the *inside* conceptual mapping to a programming model that is strongly *outside*.
 An `IO String` is a process that produces a `String` result.
 So if I *were* standing inside a Haskell program, holding such a thing in my hands, it stands to reason that I could run the process and get the string.
 But we do not *have* such values because we do not *go* inside to *get* anything.
 We remain at the text editor, writing definitions.
-One such definition might be for a process which consists of 1. first running some `IO String` process; and then 2. doing some other action with the resulting string.
+One such definition might be for a process which consists of the machine 1. first running some `IO String` process; and then 2. doing some other action with the resulting string.

 This is not an unfamiliar task for a JavaScript programmer, who knows that one cannot get the value from a Promise -- all we can do is set up plans for what to do once the Promise is fulfilled.
 A JavaScript programmer, although inside of the computer, is outside of the event loop.
 When my callbacks are roused, I do my work, then I fall back sleep to await another gig.